Tips for Meaningful Letter Writing

-Sometimes writing a letter can be a little intimidating.
+Sometimes writing a letter can be a little bit intimidating.
 What do you say?
 How do you introduce yourself?
 What would they like to know about you?

-There are no rules for writing letters to heroes because as long as what you say comes from the heart there's really no wrong way.
-Well, maybe there is 1 rule - not all of them are Soldiers.
-Your letter may go to a Sailor, Marine, Airman or Guardian (that's what they call members of the Space Force).
-We don't know what box your letter will go into so please say, "Dear Hero" or "Dear American ServiceMember."
+There are no rules for writing letters to heroes because as long as what you say comes from the heart, there’s no wrong way.
+Well, maybe there is 1 rule – not all of them are Soldiers.
+Your letter may go to a Sailor, Marine, Airman, or Guardian (what they call members of the Space Force).
+We don’t know what box your letter will go into, so please say, “Dear Hero,” "Dear Protector of Freedom,” “Dear American Service Member,” etc. Something like that covers all the bases.
+Saying “Dear Soldier” limits where your letter can be sent and to who.
+For example, your letter couldn’t be sent out on a “boomer” submarine to a Sailor at sea.
+They aren’t Soldiers.
+They are Sailors.
+So, just say, “Dear Hero.”
+They will deny it all day, but they will love knowing you think they are Heroes.
+And, after all, that’s what they are.
+Right?

-2. Share things about yourself like hobbies or interests.
+- Tell things about yourself like hobbies or interests.
 Do you like sports?
-"Soccer is my favorite" or "I once went to a Thunder game.
-It was fun."
+“Soccer is my favorite” or “I once went to a Thunder game.
+It was fun.”
 Do you have brothers and sisters?
-"My little brother drives me crazy but I don't mind."
+“My little brother drives me crazy, but I don’t mind.”
 Do you love animals?
-"My dog, Lucy does lots of tricks.
-Sometimes when she tries to sit up, she falls over."
+“My dog, Lucy, does lots of tricks.
+Sometimes when she sits up, she falls over.”
+What kind of food do you like?
+“My mom’s a great cook.
+We had tacos last night.
+They were HOT!!”
+Those kinds of things will interest them and make them smile.

-15. Share how you got started with The Hugs Project and why you're glad to volunteer and write letters to them.
+- Tell how you got started with The Hugs Project and why you’re glad to volunteer and write letters to them.

 Kathi: "I always just tried to write a letter that I would like to read."

-Lacy: I wrote and told them about my family and the kind of things we like to do together (boating in the summer and crafts in the winter).
-I said, "Thank you.
-I live and work in a free country and I'm grateful to you for that.
-I know you work hard to keep us safe."
+Lacy: "I wrote and told them about my family and the kind of things we like to do together (boating in the summer and crafts in the winter).
+I said, “Thank you.
+I live and work in a free country and I’m grateful to you for that.
+I know you work hard to keep us safe.’"

 Dave: "I pretended he was someone I knew and shared what was going on at home."